15 Personality Traits That Become More Important the Older You Get

 Envato Elements

-As responsibilities pile up and the world seems to move faster, patience becomes your secret weapon.
-You understand that good things often take time, and that makes life a whole lot easier.
+As responsibilities pile up and the world seems to move at 100 miles per hour, patience becomes your secret weapon for staying sane.
+You understand that good things often take time to develop, and that makes life a whole lot easier to manage.
+Instead of getting worked up when things don’t happen instantly, you learn to breathe through the delays.
+It saves you a massive amount of stress and helps you keep your cool when everyone else is losing theirs.

 4. Adaptability keeps you from becoming a dinosaur.